-- developing pupils' age-appropriate understanding of healthy relationships through appropriate relationship and sex education including awareness of relationship abuse, and other abuse, sexual violence and harassment, peer on peer abuse, bullying, prejudice based bullying and violence based on a person's sexual orientation, gender, faith or race, hate crime, - enabling pupils to recognise online and offline risks to their well-being for example, risks from criminal and sexual exploitation, domestic abuse, female genital mutilation, forced marriage, substance misuse, gang activity, radicalisation and extremism and making them aware of the support available to them - enabling pupils to recognise the dangers of inappropriate use of mobile technology and social media and the impact on sexual behaviour, for example sexting and accessing pornography - developing pupils' confidence, resilience and knowledge so that they can keep themselves mentally healthy - developing and deepening pupils' understanding of the fundamental British values of democracy, individual liberty, the rule of law and mutual respect and tolerance, recognising how pressure from others can affect their behaviour, including the risks of radicalisation to extremist behaviour - ensuring pupils have the opportunity to discuss controversial issues and develop tolerance and respect for others - making available appropriate local and online advice
+- developing pupils' age-appropriate understanding of healthy and respectful relationships through appropriate relationship and sex education including awareness of relationship abuse, and other abuse, sexual violence and harassment, child on child abuse, bullying, prejudice based bullying and violence based on a person's sexual orientation, gender, faith or race, hate crime, - the concepts of, and laws relating to- sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so called honour-based violence such as forced marriage and Female Genital Mutilation (FGM), and how to access support - what constitutes sexual harassment and sexual violence and why these are always unacceptable - stereotyping, prejudice and equality including bullying, prejudice based bullying and violence based on a person's sexual orientation, gender, faith or race, hate crime, - enabling pupils to recognise online and offline risks to their well-being for example, risks from criminal and sexual exploitation, domestic abuse, female genital mutilation, forced marriage, substance misuse, gang activity, radicalisation and extremism and making them aware of the support available to them - enabling pupils to recognise the dangers of inappropriate use of mobile technology and social media and the impact on sexual behaviour, for example sexting and accessing pornography - developing pupils' confidence, resilience and knowledge so that they can keep themselves mentally healthy - body confidence and self-esteem - developing and deepening pupils' understanding of the fundamental British values of democracy, individual liberty, the rule of law and mutual respect and tolerance, recognising how pressure from others can affect their behaviour, including the risks of radicalisation to extremist behaviour - ensuring pupils have the opportunity to discuss controversial issues and develop tolerance and respect for others - making available appropriate local and online advice

 The school has updated the curriculum aspects of related policies to ensure that they are aligned to our child protection policy.
-This includes the school's online safety, relationships and sex education, substance misuse, smoke-free, equalities and anti-bullying policies.
+This includes the school's online safety, relationships and sex education, substance misuse, smoke-free, and vape-free, equalities and antibullying policies.